Vietnam War POW/MIA issue: The "live prisoners" debate

 Several committee investigations within the U.S. Congress took place over the years.
 Some members of Congress were quite active on the issue.

 For Vietnam veteran Bob Smith, Representative and later Senator from New Hampshire, the fate of possible missing or captured Americans in Vietnam had been Smith's major issue since his arrival in Congress in 1985.
-His interest was partly motivated by his own experience growing up without knowing how his own father died in World War II.
+His interest was partly motivated by his own experience growing up without knowing how his father died in World War II.

 North Carolina Congressman Bill Hendon, who served two terms in the early-mid-1980s, was also quite active on the issue.
 He and Smith met with President Ronald Reagan in January 1986 to discuss their belief that Vietnam was still holding U.S. prisoners, and that U.S. intelligence agencies knew this but that the bureaucracy within the agencies was covering it up from even the Secretary of Defense.
 Reagan termed Hendon "way out yonder" on the issue, and after Vice President George H. W. Bush reported that even Smith would not agree with Hendon on some of these claims, Reagan concluded that "Bill is off his rocker".

 New York Congressman John LeBoutillier, who served one term in the early 1980s, became interested in politics due to POW matters.
 After leaving Congress, he continued to be active in POW/MIA affairs.
 He founded the Sky Hook II Project, dedicated to recovering living U.S. POWs in Southeast Asia.
 He has made frequent trips to Laos and Vietnam and also met with Laotian and Vietnamese leaders in Hanoi, Ho Chi Minh City, Jakarta, Vientiane, and western cities.
+Another political figure active in the POW/MIA issue was Tom Walsh, who became mayor of Casper, Wyoming, and a member of the Wyoming House of Representatives, who made trips to Southeast Asia to search for information on POWs and MIAs.

 The POW/MIA issue heated up in the early 1990s.
 Serious charges were leveled at the Bush administration (1989 to 1993) regarding the POW/MIA issue.
 The United States Department of Defense, headed by Secretary of Defense Dick Cheney, was accused of covering up information and failing to properly pursue intelligence about U.S. POW/MIAs.